-Federal Bureau of Prisons (FBOP/BOP) Inmates: The Federal Community Corrections Office sends referrals to the PRRS Screening Office for residents nearing release who are expected to return to the Washington Metropolitan area.
+Federal Bureau of Prisons (FBOP/BOP) Inmates: The Federal Community Corrections Office sends referrals to the PRRS Screening Office for residents nearing release who are expected to return to Montgomery County or an adjacent area.
 Cases are evaluated individually for acceptance.
-Federal residents may be nearing release at the end of a sentence and transfer to the program from a Federal institution, or may be sentenced to a term in a Residential Reentry Center (RRC) as a condition of their Federal probation.
+Federal residents may be nearing release at the end of a sentence and transfer to the program from a Federal institution or may be sentenced to a term in a Residential Reentry Center (RRC) as a condition of their Federal probation.